-The gorgeous course was rated "4 1/2 stars Best Places to Play" by Golf Digest, but you shouldn't just take the experts' word on it.
-Bring your clubs and enjoy year-round golf in a stunning setting with views of Yosemite mountain peaks.
+The gorgeous course was rated "4 1/2 stars Best Places to Play" by Golf Digest, but you shouldn't just take the experts' words for it.
+Bring your clubs or rent some, and enjoy year-round golfing in a stunning setting with views of Yosemite mountain peaks.

 Once done, head over to The Grill At Pine Mountain Lake to recharge and refuel.

 Groveland is the Gateway to Yosemite and is surrounded by the Stanislaus National Forest, as such no trip here would be complete without exploring at least a few of the many trails.
 Hiking is the #1 visitor activity in Tuolumne County after all.
 There are many trails to choose with a great selection of difficulties and terrains, such as the Carlon Falls Trail and Wapama Falls Trail at Hetch Hetchy Reservoir.
 You can choose to explore yourself, but a great option is to utilize a local tour operator to find the true hidden gems of the area.

 Exciting Jeep tours are available with Miller's Off Road Adventures.
 Tour the back roads of the forest and enjoy spectacular scenery.
 Opt to take the wheel yourself or let the guide do the driving.